-In the first instance you should report any concerns you may have to your line manager or the HR department.
-If you are not satisfied with the explanation or reason given to you, you should raise the matter through the HR business partners, or via whistleblow@fairways.co.
-The whistleblowing inbox is maintained by the Head of the Quality, Safety and Governance Team.
-If the matter relates to any of these people, please raise your concerns with a director not involved in the line management of the member of staff who the complaint is about.
-These directors are:

-- Director of Family Services currently Jonathan Loney - Director of Residential Services currently Jonathan Loney - Director of Health currently Laura Rowe (interim director) - Director of Marketing and IT currently Paul Moran - Director of Talent and Performance currently Wayne Okell - Director of Human Resources Operations currently Harriett Whitren-Jones - Director of Education Laura Rowe - 3.4 We will arrange a meeting with you as soon as possible to discuss your concern.
+- In the first instance you should report any concerns you may have to your line manager or the HR department.
+If you are not satisfied with the explanation or reason given to you, you should raise the matter via whistleblow@fairways.co.
+The whistleblowing inbox is monitored by the Quality and Governance Team (DSO, Quality & Governance Director and the Quality & Governance Executive Assistant).
+If the matter relates to any of these people, please raise your concerns with a director not involved in the line management of the member of staff who the concern is about.
+These directors are: - Director of Family Services currently Jonathan Loney - Director of Residential Services currently Jonathan Loney - Director of Health currently Laura Rowe - Director of Marketing and IT currently Paul Moran - Director of Talent and Performance currently Wayne Okell - Director of Human Resources currently Harriett Whitren-Jones - Director of Education currently Laura Rowe - Director of Finance currently Rob Jesson - 4.2 Fair Ways will arrange a meeting with you as soon as possible to discuss your concern.
 You may bring a colleague or union representative to any meetings under this policy.
-Your companion must respect the confidentiality of your disclosure and any subsequent investigation. - 3.5 We strongly recommend using the procedure set out above, however, if you feel you cannot report your concerns as above reports can be made externally.
+Your companion must respect the confidentiality of your disclosure and any subsequent investigation. - 4.3 Fair Ways strongly recommends using the procedure set out above, however, if you feel you cannot report your concerns as above reports can be made externally.
 We strongly encourage you to seek advice before reporting a concern to an external body.
 Protect operates a confidential helpline.

 Their contact details are set out below: